-As broadleaf weeds make their springtime debut, use a spot treatment for control.
+If broadleaf weeds are making an appearance already, use a spot treatment for control.
 The crucial timing for treatment of broadleaf weeds should be in late October to early November-well after the buffalograss is dormant.
 Treatments are much more effective in fall as the weeds are smaller and the weeds are sending energy, as well as the herbicide, to the roots.

-Treatments in March are for surviving weeds only.
+Treatments in March are for survivors only.
 Spray early enough in March that the buffalograss is still dormant.
 To check for dormancy, look at the base of the plant for green shoots.
 Green means the grass has already begun to break dormancy and you should avoid spraying.
 Treatment should be on a day that is 50 degrees F or warmer.
 Rain or irrigation within 24 hours of application will reduce effectiveness, so make sure to check the forecast.
 A combination product such as Trimec, Weed-B-Gon or Weed-Out are most effective.
 Weed Free Zone is also good and will give quicker results under cool conditions.